-The quality of relationships between all members of school, staff and pupils, and the relationship with parents and carers is the area that is most commonly associated with the ethos of a church school.
-It is expressed in the terms of sharing and caring.
-Jesus was clear in his instructions to the disciples on this matter.

-'Love your neighbour as yourself' - Matthew 22:39.
-'This is my commandment: love each other' - John 15:17.
+High quality relationships between all members of school, staff and pupils, and the relationship with parents and carers is hugely important in enabling our children to flourish and achieve.
+Jesus was clear in his instructions to the disciples on this matter: 'Love your neighbour as yourself' - Matthew 22 V39.